-These (30-minute!) gluten free, paleo & keto strawberry shortcake are tender, moist, and with beautiful orange notes.
-While summer strawberries are macerated in a simple (yet very effective!) mix with a little orange too.
-Summer at its best!
+These keto strawberry shortcake are tender, moist, and with beautiful orange notes throughout!
+Simply summer at its best!

 Let me tell you a little story about these low carb strawberry shortcake.
 I was doing a bit of testing one weekend for gnom-gnom’s Keto Summer Favorites eCookbook, and in comes Friend #1.
-He tries these guys and casually states how these are ‘fairly incredible, wow!’
+He tries these guys and casually states how they’re “fairly incredible, wow!”
 And 30 minutes later in comes Friend #2 to join us for lunch, and once we get around to dessert you can probably guess what she said.
 Yup, these are fairly incredible!